Cracker Jack Logo

 Cracker Jack Logo 1896

 The first Cracker Jack brand identity used a dark red tone.
 The wide letters with unusual borders looked bright and dynamic, rising from the lower left corner to the right.
 The brand name was written in italics, and many modern customers see a resemblance to contemporary graphics and trendy fonts in these letters.
-The letters appeared very expressive on a white background and were perceived.
+The letters appeared very expressive on a white background and were perceived as such.

 No one disputes that the sailor and the dog made the logo recognizable.
-This image immediately attracted attention and managed to captivate the viewer.
+This image immediately drew attention and captivated viewers.

 1937 – 1987